108: UNFINISHED ENDING AT THE LITTLE WHITE HOUSE

 Vicki was happy; she got to sleep-in an extra hour on Saturday July 13, 2019.
 My companion’s alarm clock went off at 7:00am, and that was due to the fact that we were less than one mile from our first destination of the day – Franklin D. Roosevelt’s retreat house known as the Little White House.
 The gates to FDR’s site opened at 9:00am and my photographer wanted to be first in line to get in; primarily so he and I could get to the house for unobstructed photos.
 Tom also figured that the absence of other tourists would increase his chances of getting me onto Roosevelt’s deathbed.

-Once Tom and his wife had the Highlander packed and on the road, we were parked at the closed gate to the historic site at 8:40am.
+Once Tom and his wife had the Highlander packed and were on the road, the three of us found ourselves parked at the closed gate to the historic site at 8:40am.
 And best of all – we were first in line to get in.
 But five minutes after our arrival, another vehicle pulled up behind us and that concerned my photographer.
-At precisely nine o’clock, a NPS Ranger opened the entrance gate and Vicki drove our vehicle to the parking lot.
+At precisely nine o’clock, a NPS Ranger opened the entrance gate, and Vicki drove our vehicle to the parking lot.
 The three of us hustled to the Memorial Museum; and once the entry fee was paid, Tom and Vicki split up.
 While my photographer’s wife wanted to watch the film and see the museum first, Tom headed with me to the Little White House.

 While Vicki and I stayed in the Highlander, Tom captured an image of us at the main gate to FDR’s Little White House.
 Our goal was to be first in line; and at 8:40am, we achieved that goal.